Check the background of investment professionals associated with this site on FINRA's BrokerCheck.

 - Emergency plan modifications through a 401(k) plan (TBD)

-Effective immediately, employers can allow employees to elect for some or all of their vested matching and non-elective contributions to be treated as Roth contributions under a 401(k), 403(b), or governmental 457(b) plan.
+Employers can allow employees to elect for some or all of their vested matching and non-elective contributions to be treated as Roth contributions under a 401(k), 403(b), or governmental 457(b) plan.

 Effective immediately, failure to transfer participant contributions and loan repayments on time may be fixed under the IRS' Employee Plans Compliance Resolution System (EPCRS) without having to submit these amendments to the IRS.
 This does not apply if the IRS discovers the violation on an audit or if the correction is not completed within a reasonable period of time.